 Solution: "Start from rest'' means the initial object's velocity is zero, $v_0=0$.
 The known information are $a=4\,{\rm m/s^2}$, $t=2\,{\rm s}$ and wants the distance traveled $x=?$.

-(a) The kinematics equation that relates the given information is $x=\frac 12 at^2+v_0 t+x_0$ since the only unknown quantity is $x$.
-Given the known data, we can calculate $x$ as follows: \begin{align*} x&=\frac 12 at^2+v_0 t+x_0 \\\\&=\frac 12 (4)(2)^2+(0)(2) \\\\&=\boxed{8\quad {\rm m}}\end{align*} As before, we set $x_0=0$.
+(a) Since $x$ is the only unknown quantity, we can use the kinematics equation $x=\frac 12 at^2+v_0 t+x_0$ to relate the given information.
+Using the known data, we can calculate $x$ as follows: \begin{align*} x&=\frac 12 at^2+v_0 t+x_0 \\\\&=\frac 12 (4)(2)^2+(0)(2) \\\\&=\boxed{8\quad {\rm m}}\end{align*} As before, we set $x_0=0$.

-(b) Now that we know the distance traveled by car in that time interval, we can use the following kinematics equation to find the car's final velocity $v$: \begin{align*} v^2-v_0^2 &=2a(x-x_0) \\\\v^2-(0)^2&=2(4)(8-0) \\\\v^2&=64\end{align*} Taking the square root, we get $v$: \[v=\sqrt{64}=\pm 8\quad {\rm \frac ms}\] We know that velocity is a vector quantity in physics and has both a direction and a magnitude.
+(b) Knowing the distance traveled by car in this time interval, we can use the following kinematics equation to find the car's final velocity $v$: \begin{align*} v^2-v_0^2 &=2a(x-x_0) \\\\v^2-(0)^2&=2(4)(8-0) \\\\v^2&=64\end{align*} Taking the square root, we get $v$: \[v=\sqrt{64}=\pm 8\quad {\rm \frac ms}\] We know that velocity is a vector quantity in physics, having both magnitude and direction.

 Therefore, the car's final velocity is $\boxed{v_f=+8\,{\rm m/s}}$.